 Before contacting a breeder about their available or upcoming litters, please go over the following questions with all members of your household:

 1. Am I prepared for the financial costs of a new puppy?
-Eg., - Initial purchase price & travelling for pick-up day - 2 vet visits to complete the set of vaccinations - Monthly grooming - Puppy obedience classes - Basic supplies: food, toys, crate, etc. - Spay/neuter surgery 2.
+Eg., - Initial purchase price & travelling for pick-up day - Routine vet care - Grooming every 6-8 weeks - Puppy obedience classes - Basic supplies: food, toys, crate, etc. - Spay/neuter surgery - Emergency costs (pet insurance or an emergency fund, etc.) 2.
 Do I have adequate time to dedicate to raising a puppy?
-The first few nights are difficult for puppies as they adjust to their new homes.
+The first few nights (or even weeks) are difficult for puppies as they adjust to their new homes.
 They need time, patience, and supervision to ensure a smooth transition.
+This sometimes means there are several frustrating & sleepless nights in the beginning.
 After the initial puppy stage, there will be daily exercise, feeding, training, grooming, etc. that will need to be maintained for the dog's entire life.
 3. Is everyone on board with caring for a new puppy?
 Even if the puppy will primarily be yours, it is critical to ensure all members of the household are in agreement with the new addition.
-What if the puppy destroys your husbands work shoes?
+What if the puppy destroys your husband's work shoes?
 What if the puppy soils a favourite rug, or shreds an important document?
-Is everyone willing to step in and care for the little piranha?
+Does anyone in the home have allergies to dogs?
 4. Am I able to commit to this dog for the next 12-18 years?
 5. What plans will we make for the dog in case of an emergency?
-Evacuation, fire, even death---make sure you have plans for your dog, should tragedy strike.
+Evacuation, house fires, natural disasters---make sure you have plans for your dog, should tragedy strike.
 6. Will a new puppy upset any current pets?
-Puppies are adorable to us, but may not be so appealing to an older pet.
-7. (If renting, or moving to an apartment in the future): Is my landlord pet-friendly?
+Puppies are adorable to us, but may not be so appealing to an aging pet.
+7. (If renting, or moving to an apartment in the future): Is your landlord pet-friendly?
 What approval is required to bring a puppy home?
 Are there pet damages fees, size restrictions, etc.?
+How will your neighbours feel about the new addition?
+What measures will be taken if the puppy is noisy or damages flooring?
+These are all things to consider if you rent or live in shared housing.
 8. Are there any major life changes in the near future, that would restrict my abilities to care for a dog?
-If you are planning to move across the country in 3 months, now probably isn't the time to get a dog.
 9.Do I feel I have proper knowledge regarding canine diet, exercise, behaviour, etc.?
-(Most breeders provide support and advice in these areas, especially for first-time owners.
-It's okay to not know everything---but please be thorough in your research and always willing to learn more.)
+Reputable breeders provide support and advice in these areas, especially for first-time owners.
+It's okay to not know everything---but please be thorough in your research and always willing to learn more.

 Quality Poodles, Toy Poodle Breeder, Alberta Canada, Miniature Poodles, Standard Poodles, Health Testing, CKC Registered, Canadian Poodle Breeder, Health Tested, Agility, Poodle Puppies, Cream Toy Poodle, White Toy Poodle, Silver Toy Poodle, Brown Toy Poodle, Chocolate Toy Poodle, Silver Beige Toy Poodle, Cafe au Lait Toy Poodle, Apricot Toy Poodle, Blue Toy Poodle, White Standard Poodle, Black Poodle, Calgary, Edmonton, Hypoallergenic, Nonshedding, Non-shedding, Non shedding, Canadian Kennel Club, Puppy Culture, Puppy Culture Breeder, PuppyCulture, PC Breeder, PC Puppies, Medicine Hat, Regina, Saskatoon, Toronto, Red Deer, Reputable, Kamloops, Cranbrook, Victoria, Vancouver, Yellow Knife, Grande Prairie, Ontario, Saskatchewan, Manitoba, ISO, Winnipeg, Utah, Montana, Great Falls, US, AKC, Washington, Idaho, Billings, New Brunswick, Nova Scotia, St. Johns, Quebec, Montreal, Prince Edward Island, PEI, Poodle Puppies for Sale, Spoo, Quality Poodles for sale, Responsible Breeders of Canada, Western Canada, Central Canada, Poodle Club of Canada, Poodle Club of Alberta